dra2020/rdapy/docs/_pages/scoring.md

 ### SCORE.sh

-The main bash script takes an ensemble of plans and input data and generates a CSV file of scores and a JSONL file of by-district measures.
+This example bash script takes an ensemble of plans, a DRA geojson file, and an adjacency graph, and generates a CSV file of scores and a JSONL file of by-district measures.

-TODO - Update
+By default, it uses 2020 census, VAP, and CVAP data from geojson, as well as the 2016-2020 election composite.
+Only one election is scored at this time.

 ```bash
 scripts/SCORE.sh \
 --state xx \